meshramaditya/AWS-Infrastructure-Deployment/README.md

 - Auto Scaling
 - Fault Tolerance

+## Questions & Answers
+Part 1 - IAM
+- Why should the root account not be used for daily activities?

+The root account has full access to all AWS services and resources.
+If it is compromised, the entire AWS account is at risk.
+For security, daily work should always be done using IAM users with only the required permissions.

+- Difference between IAM User and IAM Role?

+An IAM User is created for a person who needs permanent access to AWS.
+It has a username and long-term credentials.

+An IAM Role is not attached to a specific person.
+It provides temporary permissions to AWS services like EC2, Lambda, or another AWS account.

+- Why are Groups preferred over assigning permissions directly to users?

+Groups make permission management much easier.
+Instead of assigning the same permissions to every user, permissions are assigned once to the group.
+Any user added to the group automatically receives those permissions.

+Part 2 - VPC
+- Why create a custom VPC instead of using the default VPC?

+A custom VPC gives complete control over networking.
+We can define our own IP ranges, create custom subnets, improve security, and design infrastructure similar to production environments.

+- Why are multiple Availability Zones used?

+Using multiple Availability Zones increases availability.
+If one Availability Zone fails, the application continues running from the other Availability Zone.

+- What happens if the Internet Gateway is detached?

+The VPC loses internet connectivity.
+Users cannot access the website, SSH connections stop working, and EC2 instances cannot communicate with the internet.

+- What happens if the default route (0.0.0.0/0) is removed?

+Without the default route, internet traffic cannot leave the subnet.
+The application becomes inaccessible from the internet.

+Part 3 - Security Groups
+- What is the purpose of a Security Group?

+A Security Group acts as a virtual firewall for EC2 instances.
+It controls which inbound and outbound traffic is allowed.

+- Difference between Security Group and NACL?

+Security Groups work at the instance level and are stateful, meaning return traffic is automatically allowed.

+Network ACLs work at the subnet level and are stateless, meaning both inbound and outbound rules must be configured.

+- Why should SSH not be open to the entire internet in production?

+Opening SSH to everyone increases the risk of unauthorized access and brute-force attacks.
+In production, SSH access should be restricted to trusted IP addresses.

+Part 4 - EC2
+- Why are the servers placed in separate Availability Zones?

+Placing servers in different Availability Zones improves fault tolerance.
+If one Availability Zone fails, the other server continues serving users.

+- What happens if one Availability Zone becomes unavailable?

+The Application Load Balancer automatically routes traffic only to the healthy EC2 instance in the remaining Availability Zone.

+Part 5 - EBS
+- Why does the file remain after reboot?

+Amazon EBS provides persistent storage.
+Data stored on an EBS volume remains available even after the EC2 instance is restarted.

+- Difference between RAM and EBS?

+RAM is temporary memory used while the system is running.
+Its contents are lost after shutdown.

+EBS is persistent storage that keeps data even after stopping or rebooting the EC2 instance.

+- What happens if the EBS volume is detached?

+The data remains stored on the EBS volume, but the EC2 instance can no longer access it until the volume is attached again.

+Part 6 - Target Group
+- What is the purpose of a Target Group?

+A Target Group manages the backend EC2 instances that receive traffic from the Load Balancer.
+It also performs health checks on those instances.

+- Why does a Load Balancer use Target Groups?

+The Load Balancer forwards requests only to healthy instances registered in the Target Group, ensuring reliable application availability.

+Part 7 - Application Load Balancer
+- Why is a Load Balancer required?

+A Load Balancer distributes incoming traffic across multiple EC2 instances.
+This improves availability, performance, and fault tolerance.

+- What happens if one EC2 instance fails?

+The Load Balancer detects the failure through health checks and automatically routes traffic to the remaining healthy instance.

+- What is the purpose of Health Checks?

+Health Checks continuously monitor the application running on each EC2 instance.
+If an instance becomes unhealthy, it is removed from receiving traffic until it recovers.

+Part 8 - Failure Testing
+- Why was the application still accessible?

+The application remained available because the Load Balancer redirected all traffic to the healthy EC2 instance.

+- Which AWS component handled the failure?

+The Application Load Balancer and the Target Group worked together.
+The Target Group detected the unhealthy instance through health checks, and the Load Balancer stopped sending traffic to it.

+Part 9 - Auto Scaling Group
+- What is Desired Capacity?

+Desired Capacity is the number of EC2 instances that the Auto Scaling Group tries to maintain at all times.

+- What is the purpose of a Launch Template?

+A Launch Template acts as a blueprint for creating EC2 instances.
+It stores the AMI, instance type, security groups, key pair, and user data.

+- How does Auto Scaling improve availability?

+Auto Scaling continuously monitors the infrastructure.
+If an EC2 instance fails or is terminated, it automatically launches a new instance to maintain the desired capacity, ensuring the application remains available.

 ## Failure Testing
 1. Stop EC2-1
 <img width="959" height="502" alt="Screenshot 2026-06-24 194239" src="https://github.com/user-attachments/assets/e365932b-552c-4994-b535-bd059c4b91f6" />